 Both DHC and Shu Uemura cleansing oils are stinging to the eyes, although I’m hardly stung by it since I don’t use it on the eye areas.
 My experience tells me that specialized eye makeup remover, such as Bi Facil works better in removing stubborn eye makeup.

 When used in the right way, both products remove makeup equally well.
-DHC wins in terms of pricing, while Shu Uemura provides better moisture balance, comes in prettier packaging and does not require double cleansing.
+DHC Deep Cleansing Oil wins in terms of pricing, while Shu Uemura provides better moisture balance, comes in prettier packaging and does not require double cleansing.
 Shu Uemura also comes in different formula to suit different skin types.
-DHC has been included in my Japan Must-Buy List.
+I’ve included both in my Japan Must-Buy List.
 Rating: 4.5/5.

 All in all, I’ll recommend DHC cleansing oil if:

 1) You do not have dry or mature skin